George Bull: The Harmonia Apostolica

-He wrote his first book, the Harmonia Apostolica, in an attempt to reconcile the apparent discrepancies between St. Paul and the Epistle of James on the relationship of faith and good works in Christian justification.
-He advocated the principle that St. Paul ought to be interpreted by St. James, not St. James by St. Paul, on the ground that St. James wrote later, and was presumed acquainted with St. Paul's teaching.
+He wrote his first book, the Harmonia Apostolica, in an attempt to reconcile the apparent discrepancies between St Paul and the Epistle of James on the relationship of faith and good works in Christian justification.
+He advocated the principle that Paul the Apostle ought to be interpreted by St James, not St James by St Paul, on the ground that St James wrote later, and was presumed acquainted with St Paul's teaching.
 Bishop George Morley wrote a pastoral letter to his clergy against Bull; Thomas Barlow lectured against him at Oxford; Thomas Tully wrote an answer, in which he is said to have been assisted by Morley and Barlow; Charles Gataker, son of Thomas Gataker, Thomas Truman and John Toombes, nonconformists, also wrote against him.
 The Harmonia Apostolica was published in 1669-70, and his Examen Censures (his reply to Gataker), and his Apologia pro Harmonia (his reply to Barlow) in 1675.